 for the benefit of learners.
 Children have become the justification for

-the school industry – its products.
+and the product of the school industry.
 In that way, schools need children more

 than children need schools!